 The decision to use a vaporizer or not is a pretty simple one.
 But choosing the one for you can be overwhelming.
-Before anything, know what you are vaping to narrow things down, whether dry herb, wax, oils or e liquid; plus the fundamental question, should I spring for a higher-end vape, or should I stick with one that is more affordable and gets the job done?
+Before anything, know what you are vaping if you want to narrow things down.
+Whether dry herb, wax, oils or e liquid, it is a fundamental question.
+You may also think, should I spring for a high end vape pen, or should I stick with one that is more affordable and gets the job done?
 Once you have established your credentials, there are going to be a number of decisions that you’ll have to make -- regarding both the appearance and the functionality of the vaporizer -- in order to determine what kind of vaporizer you’d like to have.
+Our blog about vape pens really explains some key differences.

 The universe of vaporizers is both beautiful and diverse.
 As a result, different vaporizers offer varying degrees of availability in regards to their components.
 Some vaporizers -- like the Titan 2 or the E-CLIPSE, for example -- do not need a great number of accessories if any, despite the sophisticated nature of the vapes themselves.

-Other vaporizers -- like the AGO models -- come equipped with several easily-replaceable accessories.
-These include heating chambers, glass globes, filters, screens, and even interchangeable mouthpieces.
+Other vaporizers, like the AGO vape models come equipped with several easily-replaceable vape parts.
+These include coils, heating chambers, glass globes, filters, screens, and even interchangeable vape mouthpieces.